doodlebunnyhops/doodlebunnyhops.github.io/content/casebook/energy_pyramids.md

 ---
 title: "Energy Pyramids"
 weight: 3
+description: "How to find Energy Pyramids in Brookhaven RP and what they are used for in Secrets and Mysteries."
 ---

 Energy Pyramids can be found all throughout Brookhaven after triggering them to spawn.